barayuda/ReactNative-Tutor/README.md

   },
 });
 ```
+##### Explanation

+The above code snippet is a typical pattern style that you will see quite often in React Native.
+Let us understand the code line by line.

+import React from 'react'
+import { StyleSheet, Text, View } from 'react-native'

+The first line import the modules required to run the app using React Library.
+The second line imports the specific module from the React Native core Library.
+In the above code, we are importing Stylesheet, Text, and View Component.

+export default function func_name(){
+return ( // View )}

+As we know from above that the ReactNative App consists of components.
+These are the visual blocks that we see on the screen.
+The above code is a standard way of creating a function-based that can be used anywhere within the app.

 #### ScrollView
 As the name suggests, it provides a solution to scrolling content across any screen height.
 It supports both vertical and horizontal scrolling along with an optional option to pinch to zoom feature.